 That Fateful Day

-We were all nervous wrecks sitting around the lunch table waiting for Grady.
+Son Jack invites his Dad to lunch.
+Around the lunch table, we all nervously lay in wait.
 If it had not been for our priest, we might have left.
-Our middle son, Matt, said, “Look at my face!
-It’s all broken out from worrying,” Our son-in-law, Alan, raised his arms overhead to show sweat rings the size of serving platters.
+My middle son, Matt, said, “Look at my face!
+It’s all broken out from worrying,” My son-in-law, Alan, raises his arms overhead to show sweat rings the size of serving platters.
 We all laughed nervously, which may be why we didn’t see Grady approach the table.

-As we all nervously laughed again, we rose together and handed him his pizza to-go.
-He tried to sit down but we followed the rules and all walked out to the car.
+As we all nervously laughed again, we rose together, and handed him his pizza to-go.
+He tried to sit down but we followed Cornerstones’ rules and walked him out to the car.
 He made a few excuses about having to finish up some work before leaving, but soon gave up the plea bargaining as his sons pointed out his packed bag, loaded him into his SUV and drove away.

 The drive to Cornerstone is nine hours, but it took them two days.
 That story I’ll save for another time.

 For now, I will just say Grady is the man I always knew he could be.
 He is happy, healthy and helping others to be their best selves, too.